 The first council of the municipality consisted of 16 proportionally elected and 16 ward councilors as determined in the Provincial Notice 15 dated 11 May 2000.
-The second council consisted of 18 proportionally elected and 18 Ward Councilors while the third council consists of 20 proportionally elected and 21 Ward Councilors which makes a total of 41 councilors.
+The second council consisted of 18 proportionally elected and 18 Ward Councilors while the third council consists of 20 proportionally elected and 21 Ward Councilors while the third councilors.